codefellows-seattle-javascript-401d19/01-node-ecosystem/README.md

 * The `greet` function should return `null` if the input is not a string

 #### Arithmetic Module
 Create a NodeJS module in the lib/ directory named `arithmetic.js` that exports an object.
-This module should have `add` and `sub` methods that implement addition and subtraction.
+This module should have `add` and `sub` methods that implament addition and subtraction.
 * The `add` method should have an arity of two (define two paramiters)
   * If either parameter is a non-number the function should return null
   * Else return the sum of the 2 numbers